Israel and Hamas agree to extend ceasefire for release of more hostages

 Hamas was believed to have taken over 200 persons hostage when it led an incursion into southern Israel on October 7, killing 1,200 people and triggering the war.
 Since then, over 15,000 Palestinians have been killed in Gaza in relentless air and ground strikes by Israeli forces, according to the health ministry in Gaza.

-Hamas has released 97 hostages, including Israelis and foreign nationals, since the start of the ceasefire, according to Reuters.
+The militant group has released 97 hostages, including Israelis and foreign nationals, since the start of the ceasefire, according to Reuters.
 Israel, on its part, has released 210 Palestinian prisoners.

+On Thursday, the Qatari Foreign Ministry said the ceasefire was being extended under the same terms as in the past, reported the Associated Press.
+Hamas will continue to release 10 Israeli hostages per day in exchange for 30 Palestinian prisoners being freed.

+Qatar, with support from the United States and Egypt, has been mediating between Tel Aviv and the militant group.